BigBIueWhale/openwebui_config/README.md

 3. Launch docker and set it up- install WSL2 if needed.
 Leave docker open while running docker commands in CMD.

 4. Open CMD and run command `docker pull ghcr.io/open-webui/open-webui:main`.
-I used OpenWebUI version 0.6.5 (April 2025), command is taken from: https://docs.openwebui.com/getting-started/quick-start/
+I used OpenWebUI version 0.6.5 (April 2025)- Mtching Ollama version.
+Command is taken from: https://docs.openwebui.com/getting-started/quick-start/

 6. Open a CMD window and navigate to a known folder, then run `docker save -o openwebui.docker ghcr.io/open-webui/open-webui:main` as mentioned [in forums online](https://serverfault.com/a/718470/1257167).
 This might take a few minutes.